richard-senior/GML/README.md

 ### dilate
-[Dilation](https://simple.wikipedia.org/wiki/Dilation_(geometry)) is a scaling process which requires a 'point' (like a perspective point) from which the scaling is performed.
+[Dilation](https://simple.wikipedia.org/wiki/Dilation_(geometry)) is a scaling process which requires a 'point' (like a perspective point) from which the scaling is performed using simple trigonometry.
 Most of the time you can simply use 'scale' or 'offset'.
-Useful in some situations.
+However some may find this useful.

 ### offset
 Easier to explain in pictures.
 In the pictures below the result shown in blue is